diztinct-glenn/snews/README.md

 ![alt text](http://i.imgur.com/EALScxE.png "/snews screenshot")

+###Description:###
 /snews is your one stop shop for all your news needs, all within Slack!
-By using the "slash command" */snews* from within your Slack message bar followed by any of the supported news sources we have, you can view a curated list of the most recent news stories from that source.
+By using the "slash command" */snews* from within your Slack message bar followed by any of the supported news sources we have, you can view a curated list of the most recent news stories from that source.g

 ###Technologies Used:###
 * HTML5